gcassata74/izykube/README.md

 - 🔍 **Template Preview** - See the generated YAML before deployment
 - 📊 **Status Monitoring** - Keep track of deployed resources

+### Diagram Connection Guidelines

+When linking nodes in the diagram, follow these UML-style dependency rules:

+- `Ingress → Service → Deployment` handles incoming traffic.
+- `Service → Deployment` routes cluster-internal traffic to workloads.
+- `ConfigMap` / `Secret` / `Volume → Deployment` provide configuration and mounts.
+- `Job → Deployment` (or Container) models episodic workflows triggered by existing workloads.
+- Connections should always point from the dependent to the dependency (arrow points toward what is required).

 ## Getting Started

 ### Prerequisites